eaobservatory/hedwig/doc/review/external_jcmt.rst

 * The JCMT is heavily over-subscribed for periods of good weather (bands 1--2).
-  Proposals that require such weather should have the potential for seminal results.
+  Successful proposals that require such weather will need to show potential for producing seminal results.

 * Please do not approach the applicant(s) directly.
   Assessors will follow up on points requiring clarification.